 Any member can elect to pay into the 50/50 section at any time.
-An election to join this section must be made in writing to your employer.
+An election form to join this section can be downloaded from www.bromley.gov.uk/lgps or obtained from the Pension Team.

 How long can you remain in the 50/50 section?